 Is this a new project or an expansion of an existing project?
 If existing, please explain the purpose of the expansion.

-This is an upgrade to the existing jail cameras.
-All the existing analog cameras will be replaced with new digital cameras.
+This is an upgrade to the existing jail intercoms.

 Describe the structure of the program (i.e. what is the flow of the funding, are there any contractors/subrecipients/beneficiaries?) (see Appendix C for information on non-Federal entities)